wilsonmar/oss-perf/README.md

 <img alt="truperf_load" src="https://cloud.githubusercontent.com/assets/300046/9831874/f6a32c6e-591c-11e5-949b-607fcd2ead6b.png">

 The top edge of the blue triagle illustrates the ramp-up of 100 users all communicating with the same server.
-TODO: Make axis numbers blue as well.
+TODO: Make User Load axis numbers blue as well.

 Virtual users in the run are distributed evenly among different browsers and the JMeter client emulator.